Duke Telestroke Network Improves Stroke Care, Patient Outcomes at Six NC, VA Hospitals

 Program Leads to Better Stroke Care at Local Hospitals

 Most strokes are ischemic strokes, meaning they are caused by blood clots that block the flow of blood to the brain.
 Tissue plasminogen activator (tPA) can dissolve the clot and prevent damage to the brain if it’s given within hours of the onset of stroke symptoms.

-Innovative Stroke Procedure Available at Duke
+Advanced Stroke Treatments Available at Duke

 More Stroke Patients Go Home Healthier

 The Duke Telestroke Network has made it possible for patients to fare better by ensuring they get the right care, in the right location, right away.
 One measure of its success is how many patients go directly home after treatment instead of going to a nursing facility.
 Before the Duke Telestroke Network started, one partner hospital reported that 35% of stroke patients went home when they were discharged.
 After joining the Network, that number jumped to 74%.
 “We’ve nearly doubled their percent of patients being discharged to home,” Kolls said.

 The doctors are also seeing good outcomes among patients transferred to Duke for advanced treatment: 61% now go home or to a short-term rehab facility.
 “Those are good outcomes for people who present with severe stroke and who would have otherwise not had access to that level of care,” El Husseini said.
 “This is an exciting time in stroke care.”